KimGonzales/KimGonzales.github.io/_posts/2018-03-06-building_my_first_ruby_cli_gem.markdown

 Now, I am SO happy I didn't.
 If I did - if i just got that answer frrom someone else, it wouldn't have been such a great learning experience.
 Plus the feeling once I DID do it successfully was 100% worth it.

-It took me close to 8 hours just to scrape the webpage correctly, but I completed Digital Remote Jobs over the weekend.
+It took me close to 8 hours just to scrape the webpage correctly, but I completed Digital Nomad Jobs over the weekend.

 #### Wrapping Up